mediosaccesible/EliteHouseSmokeShop/README.md

 ## Contact

-For licensing, permission requests, or copyright concerns, contact Medios Accesible.
+For licensing, purchasing requests, or copyright concerns, contact **Medios Accesible / James Andrew Boyden at mediosaccesibles@gmail.com or call (787)907-4302**.
 ```